MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 ## Edit the dashboard

 The Viva Connections dashboard can be edited right from Microsoft Teams.
-You’ll need member or owner level permissions to get started.
+You need member or owner level permissions to get started.

 ![Diagram of how to create a Viva Connections Dashboard.](../media/connections/viva-dashboard-step.png)